Configuring the scope view

 Components are usually sub-sections of a project.
 These are used to group issues within a project into smaller parts.

 Current status of the issue in the workflow.

-By default, Portfolio for Jira considers an issue to be "completed" when it is assigned to any status of the "done" category.
+By default, an issue is considered to be "completed" when it is assigned to any status of the "done" category.

 |21||Progress||Current progress of the issue|

 |22||Source||The board, project, or filter from which the issue is pulled from|

 You can choose which issue details to display in the scope table.
 This is handy when you just want to quickly view specific details about the issues in your plan.

 - Click the issue details that you want to display in the scope table.